But all of these knobs and settings are staring back and grinning, daring you to even try to understand what they do. Have no fear.

 Notice in the image below how the kick on the left side has a slight boost.
 Then on the same frequency we applied a slight cut to the bass.

-This lets the kick have it's own small region to define itself.
+This lets the kick have it’s own small region to define itself.
 They both still share the rest of the spectrum but the defining sound of the kick resides there and it needs to be able to thump with clarity by owning it.
-Another trick you can apply is side-chaining a compressor to the bass so that only those frequencies are ducked on the bass when the kick fires.
-It's very similar to a de-esser on vocals.

 You can cut and boost on competing instruments so they can dominate their defining frequencies while still sharing them with other instruments.
 By making it easier for the ear to latch on to this definition, it can more easily pluck out the harmonics.
 This provides a sense of clarity.

 This is the bane of all amateur mixers.
 The reason is it takes a lot to even be equipped to deal with sub-bass.
-Not only will you need plenty of acoustic treatment in the form of bass traps, but you'll need a subwoofer capable of producing the sub-bass.
+Not only will you need plenty of acoustic treatment in the form of bass traps, but you’ll need a good subwoofer capable of producing the sub-bass.